LukeShead/Databases/README.md

 ![Data Dictionary](https://github.com/LukeShead/Databases/blob/master/Database%20spreadsheet.JPG)

 In this data dictionary it shows how my database will be made and what value type they will have, by using this spreadsheet I will be able to always have a fixed layout of the database and how it will function.
-This will allow me to not get distracted with adding
+This will allow me to not get distracted with adding anything more or changing it within the development stage, with this I will be able to avoid any complications within my database

 UPDATE HEROES